Two police officers speak to a member of the public

 Pre-employment checks

-To be appointed you’ll need to complete a fitness test, medical and vetting checks.
-We’ll also need to obtain references for the last three years.
+To be appointed you’ll need to complete a fitness test, medical assessment, drug test and bio metrics.
+We’ll also need to obtain references for the last five years.

 Meet some of our Specials